 Review and tune authentication deployments.
 Use the provided feedback data to remediate unauthenticated email streams and correct identifier alignment issues.
 This is a good opportunity to discover email that, for example, passes SPF checks but is missing DKIM signatures, since such email will inevitably fail authentication when forwarded.

-- Modify your DMARC policy flags from “monitor” to “quarantine” to “reject” as you gain experience:
+- Modify your DMARC policy flags from “none” to “quarantine” to “reject” as you gain experience:

 When confidence of authentication accuracy is gained, publish a DMARC policy of “quarantine” with a reasonably small value for “pct”.
 Debug false positives (due to missed unsigned mailstreams) while gradually increasing the value of “pct” to 100.
 Fully secure mail streams.
 When “pct” reaches 100 with no observed ill effects, publish a DMARC policy of “reject” with a reasonably small value for “pct”.
 Repeat debugging and corrective process as necessary.